A group of students at the Exploris School are learning on the move.

 As part of a program called The Walking Classroom, fourth- and fifth-graders plug into educational podcasts, then head out for a walk in the community near their downtown Raleigh charter school.

-Fifth-graders recently trekked with their teacher Leah Ruto during a lesson on the water cycle and ocean tides.
+Fifth-graders recently trekked with their teacher Leah Ruto during on a lesson on the water cycle and ocean tides.

 They walked through fields, down Swain Street and New Bern Avenue and around the City Cemetery, all the while learning about how much precipitation a cloud can hold or how the moon affects ocean tides.